Summer season safety in the Western Cape

 Keeping children safe during the holidays

 During school holidays parents struggle to keep their children busy and out of harm’s way.
-If you’re at a loss on how to keep your child safe and constructively busy during the school holidays, then consider enrolling them in our Mass participation; Opportunity and access; Development and growth (MOD) programme or look at the other school holiday activities which are available.
+If you’re at a loss on how to keep your child safe and constructively busy during the school holidays, then consider enrolling them in our Mass participation; Opportunity and access; Development and growth (MOD) programme.

 Fireworks safety tips

 With the holidays and festive season around the corner it’s always exciting to light fireworks and enjoy the explosive entertainment that it provides.